Learning to say no to opportunities

 While growing up, during a crisis in Poland, far away from cities and with my undiagnosed autism, I had literally no opportunities so I learned to say yes to whatever was coming my way.
 However, during the last couple of months I started to be somehow selective.
 I mean not that I have many choices but blogging in a way that feels true to me is an opportunity so I don’t want to do anything that would make me look inauthentic.
 And that’s what would happen if I agreed to advocate for that organisation: I’d constantly worry about saying the right thing (as they made it clear that me being myself may jeopardise their funding) and at the end I’d probably get chucked out anyway.
 And the worst thing would be that I’d have to put that on my blog!

 So it was better to say ‘no, thank you’.
 I did explain that I’m not saying definite no, just until I work out what it is that I can offer them and we can then come back to that conversation.
-But I really don’t see this happening, so I was only saying that.
 I guess that is what a neurotypical person would say.
 Am I right?